 5. Experiment with the background

-Most e-commerce sites show their products against a pure white background because it makes them ‘pop’.
-Sometimes a dark background produces a better contrast – particularly when shooting metallics, such as jewellery and watches, or light-coloured objects.
-In either case, it’s important to think about your overall website design, plus the creative vision for your product.
+Most e-commerce sites show their products against a pure white background, to match the white background of their website.
+An off-white background can differentiate your spins and a dark background can give stronger contrast – particularly for metallics such as jewellery and watches, or light-coloured objects.
+In either case, it’s important to think about your creative vision of how the product should look on your page.

 Perfect 360 product photography, every time

-After your photography is ready, it’s time to put your spins on your website!
+Once your photography is complete, it’s time to put your spins on your website!

 Choosing the best 360 degree product viewer

 You’ll need a great 360 product viewer to match your perfect 360 photography.
 If the spin takes too long to load or doesn’t work on every device, the user experience will be ruined, leading to lost sales.

 A great 360 product viewer should have the following features:

 - Easy 360 spin creation.
 Drag and drop uploads.